Burghclere Neighbourhood Plan

 Do you want Basingstoke and Deane Borough Council to use the Neighbourhood Plan for Burghclere to help it decide planning applications in the neighbourhood area?

 As more than 50% of individuals voted ‘yes’ in the referendum, then Basingstoke and Deane Borough Council will ‘make’ the Burghclere Neighbourhood Plan.
 The Neighbourhood Plan also forms part of the statutory development plan for Basingstoke and Deane.

 Ms Janet Cheesley was appointed to carry out an Independent Examination of the Burghclere Neighbourhood Plan.
 The Examination commenced on 3 February.
 The report is available to view below:

 During the examination any correspondence between the council and the examiner relevant to the examinations was placed on the council’s website.
 This correspondence is available below.

 The examiner was also able to correspond with the parish council during the examination on matters of clarification.
 This correspondence was uploaded by the parish council on the neighbourhood plan website and can also be found below.

 On 18 February 2020 the examiner advised both Burghclere Parish Council and Basingstoke and Deane Borough Council of three significant recommended modifications to the Burghclere Neighbourhood Plan.
 The full correspondence received from the examiner can be viewed in Email 7 above.

-In accordance with guidance to examiners in the ‘NPIERS Guidance to Service Users and Examiners’ the examiner is seeking comments over a two week period on the three proposed modifications to the Plan.
-The option to comment on the proposed modifications is now open and will close at 4pm on Thursday 5 March 2020.
+In accordance with guidance to examiners in the ‘NPIERS Guidance to Service Users and Examiners’ the examiner sought comments over a two week period on the three proposed modifications to the Plan.
+The option to comment on the proposed modifications closed on Thursday 5 March 2020.